merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 ```
 This file will make the downstream work a bit easier.

-To make things a bit cleaner, we'll put the read recruitment and profiling commands into a BASH script.
+To make things a bit cleaner, we'll put the read recruitment and profiling commands into a BASH script and use variables to control which genome/sample pair we are mapping.
+Since you've finished the previous sections of this tutorial, you already know how to do all these steps (including working with loops and variables).

 **Exercise 1: Create a BASH script to do non-competitive read recruitment.**
 Your script should loop over the 3 selected representative genomes, extract their contig sequences, make Bowtie indexes out of each one, and then loop over all 5 metagenome samples to run the read mapping and profiling steps.
 At the end, it should merge all single-sample profiles for the same genome into one profile database.
 It is your choice if you want to take care of these steps using completely separate loops, or a couple of nested loops.
-Please name your script `map_noncompetitive.sh` for consistency with later tutorial commands.
-When you are ready to check your answer, click the Show/Hide box below.
+Pro Tip: use the `genomes_to_map.txt` and `samples.txt` files to get paths to the files you need rather than hard-coding everything. _Please name your script `map_noncompetitive.sh` for consistency with later tutorial commands._ When you are ready to check your answer, click the Show/Hide box below.

 <details markdown="1"><summary>Show/Hide  Answer to Exercise 1: script for non-competitive mapping </summary>

+Here is one possible solution:

 ```bash
 #!/bin/bash